 Import and export

-Unity can use two types of files: Saved 3D application files, and Exported 3D formats.
+Unity can use two types of files: saved 3D application files, and exported 3D formats.
 Which you decide to use can be quite important.
+For more information, see Model file formats.